Answer:

 CPUs with 8 threads will provide a completely different experience compared to a system with four threads.
 You can have multiple programs running and even a game, too, without any severe stuttering or hitching.

-Video encoding or rendering is going to be much quicker.
-Still, this kind of productivity work benefits greatly from more cores, so it will definitely be slower than 8 or 12 cores.
+Video encoding or rendering is going to be much faster.
+Still, this kind of productivity work benefits greatly from additional cores, so it will definitely be slower than 8 or 12 cores.

 Recommendations: